Episcopal Church allows same-sex marriage in NY diocese

 Episcopal Church Presiding Bishop Michael Curry wrote Friday that Love’s action “may constitute a canonical offense” and referred his case for disciplinary review.
 While the case is pending, Curry placed restrictions on Love that forbid him from penalizing clergy, laity or worshippers in the diocese for arranging or participating in same-sex marriages.

-Church leaders in July overwhelmingly passed a same-sex marriage resolution that gives bishops with theological objections to same-sex marriages the option to have other clergy perform services.
-Activists said Love is the only U.S. bishop refusing to comply with that updated resolution, which went into effect Dec.
+Church leaders in July overwhelmingly passed a same-sex marriage resolution that gives bishops with theological objections to same-sex marriages the option to have another bishop oversee services.
+Activists said Love is the only U.S. bishop entirely refusing to comply with that updated resolution, which went into effect Dec.
 2.

 “(A)s Presiding Bishop I am called upon to take steps to ensure that same-sex marriage in The Episcopal Church is available to all persons to the same extent and under the same conditions in all Dioceses of the Church where same-sex marriage is civilly legal,” Curry wrote in his letter.